jpillora/webproc/README.md

 # "proxy" - also exit webproc with the same exit code
 # "restart" - automatically restart with exponential backoff time delay between failed restarts
 OnExit = "ignore"

+# OnSave dictates what action to take when saving a configuration file via the UI:
+# "restart" - instantly restart the process
+# "continue" - do not restart the process (restart button must be used)
+OnExit = "restart"

 # Configuration files to be editable by the web UI.
 # For example, dnsmasq would include "/etc/dnsmasq.conf"